alphastigma101/React-Django-AWS-Website/README.md

 * ----------------------------------------------------------------------------------------------

 ### Setting Up The BackEnd on AWS
+* In order to set up your back end code for automatic deployment:
+* you need to create an EC2 instance
+* Attach a VPC to it [Setting Up A Custom VPC](#setting-up-a-custom-vpc)
-* In order to set up your back end code for automatic deployment, you need to create an EC2 instance, with a VPC attached to it, a security group needs to be associated with it, and a couple of ACL/Security Group rules added to it.
-And you need to create a IAM user.
-You also need a Elastic IP Address which you can create by visiting EC2 and look to the left panel until you see elastic, or you can generate one and attach your instance to it
+* a security group needs to be associated with it,
+* A couple of ACL/Security Group rules added to it.
+* And you need to create a IAM user.
+* You also need a Elastic IP Address which you can create by visiting EC2 and look to the left panel until you see elastic, or you can generate one and attach your instance to it

 * The ACL rules are quite simple such as all you really need to do is create one in-bound rule that allows all incoming traffic and create the same exact rule but for the out-bound rule.
 Make sure that